 Different types of computer facilities exist on this campus.
 Some APSU computer facilities are designated as open access, while some are specialized departmental facilities used for classes and, occasionally, function as open access.
 Some facilities have posted hours and are staffed by attendants, while others have no posted hours and are only opened as needed.
 Open labs include campus network and internet connections, which require a sign-in or identification procedure to ensure that only currently enrolled APSU students use the facility.
 Users should check each individual facility’s procedures or protocols for specific information.

 Users and Their Responsibilities

 Access to APSU’s computer labs is limited to currently enrolled APSU students.
 Exceptions are made for APSU academic pursuits and approved workshops, seminars or other special events.
-Users are responsible for ethical use of APSU computer resources, including both honesty in their academic pursuits and respect for others who share these resources.
+Users are responsible for ethical use of APSU computer and technology resources, including both honesty in their academic pursuits and respect for others who share these resources.
 If requested, users should be prepared to sign in and/or may be requested to present a valid APSU picture ID when they enter a computing facility.